GIC Logo

 Path:

 Competitive football with partial scholarships.
-More academic flexibility.
+More academic flexibility than D1.

 NCAA Division III